Eri9898/PostInstallationOSTIcket/README.md

 <br />
 4. Then you’ll configure Teams which allows you to make teams with agents from different departments to solve certain issues.
 Go to the Admin Panel, then Agents, then Teams.
 Click add new team on the right.
-Create a Level I Support "status= active", everything else onthis page is default.
+Create a Level I Support "status= active", everything else on this page is default.
 Create Level II Support, "status=active " as well.

 </p>